ligos/blog.ligos.net/source/_posts/Easter-Bible-Talks-2016.md

 And in no way does the opposition undermine the Easter message.

 They come in from different gospels, written by different authors, targeting different audiences, reflecting Jesus in different contexts.
-So it should come as no surprise that different images and metaphores are used.
+So it should come as no surprise that different images and metaphors are used.

 One very important difference to note is that *the cup* is about wrath and judgement, while *Jesus' thirsts* is about Jesus going without.